-Merlin was as eccentric as his inventions.
+John Joseph Merlin was as eccentric as his inventions.
 Apparently he spoke with French-accented English that impressed the ladies, which also caused him to be high demand at parties, as did his outrageous behavior that he would display.
-He also enjoyed appearing in various costumes at all sorts of places.
-His costumes were endless, and sometimes he would imitate the “character of Vulcan, in forging his own darts, for which he had a fire and a forge, and these he … very successfully aimed against the fair sex.”
+He also enjoyed appearing in various costumes, which were endless.
+Sometimes he would imitate the “character of Vulcan, in forging his own darts, for which he had a fire and a forge, and these he … very successfully aimed against the fair sex.”
 He also appeared as a bar-maid “where he had a bar of his own fitting up, with all the appendages of glasses … [and] was so much esteemed for his inexhaustible ingenuity in these divertisements, that he was frequently employed by the Prince of Wales, the Margrave of Anspach, the late Marquis of Rockingham, and several of the English nobility.”
 One costume that he frequently donned was an outfit that represented a quack doctor.
 He would sit in a mechanical chair, which underneath had installed an electrical apparatus that he would use to shock unwitting patients, and “many [patients] … repented of their temerity in coming to consult him.”

 Despite his eccentric inventions and appearances as Vulcan, a bar maid, or a quack doctor, one of Merlin’s most memorable stunts involved inline skates and a lack of brakes.
 Although the exact date is unknown, (but suspected to be in February of 1771) he was requested by Mrs. Teresa Cornelys — an opera singer and impresario who hosted fashionable gatherings at Carlisle House in Soho Square — to assist at a masquerade she was giving.
-Merlin put on his skates and began skating while playing his violin.
+John Joseph Merlin put on his skates and began skating while playing his violin.
 Unfortunately, he “had the misfortune to skate so violently against a large looking-glass … as to break it to pieces.”